-And these diseases are on the rise because of highly processed diets [R].
+And these diseases are on the rise because of highly processed diets.

-A healthy kidney not only helps filter out toxins, it has many other functions.
+A healthy kidney not only helps filter out toxins but also has many other functions.
 According to the National Kidney Foundation, these functions include:

 - Activating vitamin D into calcitriol hormone

 - Making hormones